RonIovine/pshell/README.md

 invoked either via a separate interactive client program ('telnet' or 'phsell') or via direct interaction from within the application itself.

+There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL (only supported for UDP or UNIX pshell servers).
+This will provide a direct programmatic control access mechanism to a remote process' pshell functions without having to shell out to call the pshell command line client program via the 'system' call.

 The prototype for the embedded command line shell functions are similar to the 'main' in 'C' as follows: